Former WWE Referee And Former ECW World Champion Join Cody Rhodes’ ‘All In’

 — Nick Aldis (@RealNickAldis) June 3, 2018

-There is no doubt that All In is going to be much bigger than a sold out show of 10,000 fans.
-Having names such as Rey Mysterio along with the additions of Earl Hebner and Jerry Lynn proves that this isn’t just some small event.
+As the Inquisitr noted, there is no doubt that All In is going to be much bigger than a sold out show of 10,000 fans.
+Having names such as Rey Mysterio, along with the additions of Earl Hebner and Jerry Lynn, proves that this isn’t just some small event.
 Cody Rhodes is a former WWE Intercontinental Champion and the Young Bucks have joined him to turn this into something that Vince McMahon and Triple H will have to notice.